-9.4.7 Printing Out From gedit in the Solaris 8 Operating Environment
+9.4.6 Printing Out From gedit in the Solaris 8 Operating Environment

-Affects Japanese locales.
+Problem Affects Japanese locales.
 You can preview JISX0212 in the gedit application, but you cannot print out JISX0212.

-Solaris 8 operating environment: Known limitation.

-Solaris 9 operating environment: Perform the following steps:

-- Open the gedit application.

-- Choose Edit $\rightarrow$ Preferences.

-- Select Fonts from the Print category, in the Categories panel.

-- For each print item, specify either of the following fonts:

-- HG-GothicB-Sun

-- HG-MinchoL-Sun

-9.4.8 Cannot Print Japanese Characters With Default Font in gedit

-Problem Bug 4861491, affects Japanese locales.
-When you use the default printer font in the gedit application, Japanese characters are not displayed in Print Preview and are not printed by printers.
-Solution Perform the following steps: Open the gedit application.
+Solution Solaris 8 operating environment: Known limitation.
+Solaris 9 operating environment: Perform the following steps: Open the gedit application.
 Choose Edit → Preferences.
 Select Fonts from the Print category, in the Categories panel.
+For each print item, specify either of the following fonts: HG-GothicB-Sun HG-MinchoL-Sun

+9.4.7 Cannot Print Japanese Characters With Default Font in gedit

+Bug 4861491, affects Japanese locales.

+When you use the default printer font in the gedit application, Japanese characters are not displayed in Print Preview and are not printed by printers.
+Solution

-For each print item, specify the HG-GothicB-Sun font.
+- Open the gedit application. - Choose Edit \rightarrow Preferences. - Select Fonts from the Print category, in the Categories panel. - For each print item, specify the HG-GothicB-Sun font.

-9.4.9 Cannot Open ISO-2022-JP Encoded File
+9.4.8 Cannot Open ISO-2022-JP Encoded File